 “There’s a large amount of evidence that environmental conditions actually change a person’s perception of their own condition, or they also can change the likelihood of people using violence or aggressive action to accomplish some goal,” Hsiang said.

 “Our study is not saying that climate is the only cause of conflict, and there’s no conflict that we think should be wholly attributed to some specific climatic event,” he said.
 “Every conflict has roots in interpersonal and intergroup relations.
-What we’re trying to point out is that climate is one of the critical factors the affect how things escalate, and if they escalate to the point of violence.”
+What we’re trying to point out is that climate is one of the critical factors that affect how things escalate, and if they escalate to the point of violence.”

 The paper, “Quantifying the influence of climate on human conflict,” was published in Science on August 1.
-The study was funded by a Princeton University postdoctoral fellowship in science, technology and environmental policy, a Graduate Research Fellowship from the National Science Foundation, and the Oxfam Faculty Chair in Environmental and Resource Economics at Berkeley.
+The study was funded by a Princeton University postdoctoral fellowship in science, technology, and environmental policy, a Graduate Research Fellowship from the National Science Foundation, and the Oxfam Faculty Chair in Environmental and Resource Economics at Berkeley.

 Reference: “Quantifying the Influence of Climate on Human Conflict” by Solomon M. Hsiang, Marshall Burke and Edward Miguel, 1 August 2013, Science.